Utilize our gap analysis templates to identify and close gaps in your business strategy for optimal growth.

 3. How are we going to close the gap?

-What is a gap analysis template?
+What is a Gap Analysis Template?

 A gap analysis template visualizes the difference between reality and target for your organization, making it easy to show employees where there is still room to grow.
 It is a great way to visual your data and show where your organization is struggling and thriving.

-In our discussion around the gap analysis template below, we’ll talk specifically about how a gap analysis can be used within a department; it can also be used for your entire business or for a single process.
+In our discussion around the gap analysis template below, we’ll talk specifically about how a gap analysis can be used within a department; it can also be used for your entire business strategy or for a single process.
 The four steps outlined in the template below will help ensure you know precisely what issues you’re facing and how to go about fixing them.

 How To Conduct A Gap Analysis: 4 Steps to Completion

-Step #1: Identify the current state of your department.
+Step #1: Identify the current state of your department

 This may sound overwhelming, but bear with me.
 Do you have a strategic plan or a Balanced Scorecard?
 First, identify the priority of that plan or scorecard.
 For example, let’s say your banking organization wants to increase growth by 30% a year and has been growing at 8% per year.
 That puts your “current state” at 8% growth.
 Or, perhaps you work for a manufacturing organization that is producing revenue of $180,000 per employee, and your goal is to grow that to $250,000 per employee.
 That would put your current state at $180,000 per employee.